-She was taken to tk, where she lived among kindly Presbyterians.
+She was taken to tk, to live among kindly Presbyterians.
 They were pleased to have her, they said, because they admired native women who, they said, worked at least as hard as they themselves did, but scorned their men who simply fished and hunted like gentry all day.
 Impoverished gentry, that is, since they owned nothing, certainly not the land they slept on, preferring to live as entitled paupers.
-And since some of the church elders had heard horrible tales of or witnessed themselves God's wrath toward the idle and profane-flinging black death followed by raging fire on the proud and blasphemous city of their birth-they could only pray that Lila's people understood before they died that what had felled them was another clear sign of His displeasure.
-Afraid of losing another family, Lila let herself be improved by these worthies.
-So it took a long time for her to notice the difference between property and earth, and even longer before she was strong enough to piece together scraps of what her mother taught before dying in agony.
-Neglected rites, hidden meanings, a way to be in the world.
+And since some of the church elders had heard horrible tales of, or witnessed themselves, God's wrath toward the idle and profane-flinging black death followed by raging fire on the proud and blasphemous city of their birth-they could only pray that Lila's people understood before they died that what had felled them was only the first sign of His displeasure A pouring out of one of the seven vials; the final one of which would announce His arrival and the birth of young Jerusalem.
+They named her Delilah, just in case, but shortened it to Lila to signal a sliver of hope. of losing another family, acknowledging her status as heathen, Lila let herself be improved by these worthies.
+She learned that bathing naked in the river was a sin; that plucking cherries from a tree burdened with them was theft.
+And mother, a friend, was to court damnation.
+Hard as she fought, the Delilah part erroted anyway and the Presbyterians abandoned her without so much as a murmur of fare well.
+It was some time afterward, installed in Sir's hut, lonely, angry afraid, that she became strong enough to piece together scraps of what her mother taught before dying in agony.
+Relying on memory and her own resources, she cobbled together neglected rites, merged white medicine with supplies with lone with a time with lone with supplies with lone with lone with supplies with lone with supplies with lone with supplies and the lidden meaning of things.
+Found, in other words, a way to be in the world.

-Lila had placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to keep the bad spirits out of the sickroom.
+Lila hard placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to pull bad spirits out of the sickroom.
 She prepared the most powerful remedy she knew: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
 She considered repeating some of the prayers she learned as among the Presbyterians, but since none had saved Sir, she abandoned the notion.
-He Begging to be taken to his third house.
-The big one, useless went quickly. now that there were no children or children's children to live in it.
-No one to stand in awe at is size or to admire the wrought gate that the smithy took two months to make.
-But if the smithy's work was a frivolous waste of a grown man's time, his presence was not.
-He brought one girl to womanhood and saved the life of another.
-Sorrow.
-Vixen-eyed Sorrow with black teeth and a head of wild, wooly hair the color of a setting sun.
-Accepted, not bought, by Sir, she joined the household after Lila but before the girl and still had no memory of her past life except being dragged ashore by whales.
+He went quickly.
+Begging to be taken to his third house.
+The big one, useless now that there were no children or children's children to live in it.
+No one to stand in awe at its size or to they her sound her animal skin the books from her dress - good duffel cloth ani; clipped of their broads from her arms and scissored inches Athough they would not from her hair.